tripal/tripal_example/trpexp_fields/tutorial/trpexp_fields_custom_field.md

 - Formatter: what settings you expose to allow configuration of the display

 For examples of good docuentation, see local__germplasm_summary.inc, local__germplasm_summary_widget.inc, local__germplasm_summary_formatter.inc.

+## 3. Register your custom field with Tripal/Drupal.

+## 4. Programmatically add your field to an existing Tripal Content Type (optional).

+## 5. Add custom functionality to your field, widget and formatter classes.